 The objective of the Municipality is to provide basic services to all its residents and to improve community relationships.
-The delivery of municipal services in electricity, water, sanitation, refuse, roads and storm water is a key function of the Kannaland Municipality.
+The delivery of municipal services in electricity, water, sanitation, refuse, roads and stormwater is a key function of the Kannaland Municipality.

-The Municipality faces significant service delivery challenges, including the roll out of services to rural areas and under serviced households, ensuring adequate maintenance of assets occur, controlling the rising unit costs of service delivery, addressing future bulk supply shortages and ensuring adequate investment in economic infrastructure.
+The Municipality faces significant service delivery challenges, including the roll-out of services to rural areas and under-serviced households, ensuring the adequate maintenance of assets occurs, controlling the rising unit costs of service delivery, addressing future bulk supply shortages, and ensuring adequate investment in economic infrastructure.

-Ward Committees have been established in all four Wards and communities have already expressed themselves on their service delivery needs.
 The Municipality will review the service delivery strategies and service levels and will seek opportunities to service delivery partnerships and the development of a delivery plan and charter for implementation.
-The Municipality will initiate the process to obtain a source for the funding for the appointment of a service provider to facilitate the development/review of an integrated approved Human
+We urge the community to come and register on a inidigent system to see whether they qualify.